Aerial view of lakefront homes and lakes in Windermere Florida

 Notable community events include:

-These events are not flashy.
-They are not Orlando theme park productions.
-They are community events in a small town, and they reflect the kind of place Windermere is.
+These events aren't flashy.
+They aren't Orlando theme park productions.
+They're community events in a small town, and they reflect the kind of place Windermere is.
 If you want big entertainment, Disney is 15 minutes away.
 If you want a neighborhood hayride where your kids know the other kids, Windermere has that.

 Windermere History and Old Florida Charm

 Windermere was founded in 1889 and is one of the oldest communities in Orange County.
-The town's roots go back to the citrus era, when the area was part of Florida's agricultural interior before Orlando became what it is today.
+The town's roots go back to the citrus era, when the area was part of Florida's agricultural interior before Orlando became what it's today.

 That history is part of what gives Windermere its character.
 The tree canopy, the lakefront orientation, the small-town layout, and the residential focus all reflect a community that developed around the lakes rather than around a highway interchange or a commercial corridor.

 Some of the roads in Windermere still feel like Old Florida.
-Spanish moss, live oaks, lakefront lots that were platted a century ago, and a pace that does not match the rest of the Orlando metro.
-For buyers who appreciate that kind of character, it is hard to find anywhere else in the area.
+Spanish moss, live oaks, lakefront lots that were platted a century ago, and a pace that doesn't match the rest of the Orlando metro.
+For buyers who appreciate that kind of character, it's hard to find anywhere else in the area.

-Windermere is not a master-planned community.
+Windermere isn't a master-planned community.
 It was not designed by a developer with a marketing budget.
 It grew up around the lakes, and you can feel that when you drive through it.

 Access to Dr. Phillips and Restaurant Row